Viper007Bond/vipers-video-quicktags/readme.txt

 * **YouTube:** Add the ability to enable "HD" by default.
 This does not affect the "HQ" button as I don't know of a way to enable that by default.
 Also remember that not all videos support HD (few do actually, most only support nothing or HQ).
 * **YouTube:** Changed the default preview video to one that supports HD.
+* **General:** Remove many bundled jQuery UI libraries, Farbtastic, and other items that are now bundled with WordPress.
 * **General:** Code improvements and bugfixes.

 **Version 6.1.22**